jaswantsandhu/jsontographql/README.md

 jsontographql helps in converting json to graphql schema in most cases.
 In the final output some tweeks may be required.

+Support schema format in ES6, TS and Node.

+Now you configure resolves in schema lists.

 ## Installation

 `npm install jsontographql`